brycewray/hugo-site/content/posts/2024/06/slash-pages-existing-new/index.md

 - **[Follow](/follow/)** --- I took my own feed links and social links off my [Contact](/contact/) "slash" page and moved them to this page, in keeping with the arrangement described in the "Slash Pages" post to which I linked above.
 The Contact page still has my email address, of course.
 - **[Colophon](/colophon/)** --- This explains how I build and maintain the site.
 Note that I took some info from the [About](/about/) "slash" page's footer and moved it here, thus eliminating the need to cram it all into that specific footer.
 This page will also need updating from time to time, I would guess.

-I then added these (as well as the [Sitemap](/sitemap/) "slash" page) to the site's navigation menu, and revised the menu's appearance so it will work better with large screens.
+I then added these pages and the [Sitemap](/sitemap/) "slash" page to the site's navigation menu, and revised the menu's appearance so the longer list of items will work better with large screens.
 (On small screens, a hamburger menu still handles it all.)

 There are quite a few other possibilities for "slash" pages, as those earlier links explain, but these will suffice for now here.
 And, no, I won't start always calling them "slash" pages!
 That served a purpose here, but probably would be just plain annoying elsewhere.